eBay Scams: Unveiling the Dark Side of eBay

 Scammers will often ask you to pay for shipping outside of eBay.
 This is a red flag, as eBay has a built-in shipping system that protects buyers and sellers.

-If you are asked to pay for shipping outside of eBay, it is likely a scam.
+It is likely a scam if you are asked to pay for shipping outside of eBay.

 Feedback eBay scams

-Scammers will often create fake accounts and leave negative feedback for sellers who have not responded to their messages or who have refused to ship items outside of eBay.
+Scammers often create fake accounts and leave negative feedback for sellers who have not responded to their messages or refused to ship items outside of eBay.

 This can damage the seller’s reputation and make it difficult for them to sell items in the future.